PandaLinux/base-64/docs/faq.md

     We want to build systems for all possible kinds of users.
 We want to target everybody.
 But this repository is for people who have atleast a basic knowledge of bash.

+- My installation failed but I have all the required dependencies and the previous packages have been built properly.
+ What should I do?

+    Just try to re-run the previous command.
+Sometimes the installation fails due to not having adequate resources such as CPU, memory etc. If the issue still persists, open up an [issue](https:github.com/PandaLinux/base-64/issues).